 It’s also worth pointing out that as a freelancer, you never actually know where the next piece of work is coming from.

-This is an important part of becoming a professional composer or music producer because it enables you to dissect a piece of music, understand what is happening harmonically, rhythmically, instrumentally, melodically etc.
+This is an important part of how to become a TV and film composer because it enables you to dissect a piece of music, understand what is happening harmonically, rhythmically, instrumentally, melodically etc.

 But more importantly it is the ability to listen to your own work and critically evaluate it.
-From a composing, production and mix perspective, A/B your music with a commercially released tracks and try and understand why yours doesn’t sound the same.
+This is one of the key skills that a film composer needs.
+From a composing, production and mixing perspective, A/B your music with a commercially released production music tracks and try and understand why yours doesn’t sound the same.
 My orchestral scores don’t sound like John Williams’.
 I am aware of that and will take steps to understand what he is doing.
 Not with a view to copying but with a view to expanding my musical arsenal.

 After mixing a track I can go back days later and hear problems in the mix.
-I’m not sure I’ll ever truly be happy with piece of work.
-I’m learning everyday, which means there’s always something I could go back and change.
-But knowing when to leave your art alone is also important.
-See my post on Knowing When to Stop – Declaring Your Music Finished
+I’m not sure I’ll ever truly be happy with a piece of work.
+I’m learning everyday how to become a music producer who is better than the one I was the day before.
+This means there’s always something I could go back and change but knowing when to leave your art alone is also important.

 Excellence, not Perfection